Infamous by Lex Croucher (Excerpt)

 The bell was ringing quite insistently already, with the sort of urgency that indicated an imminent fire or that the French might be coming.
 Eddie disentangled herself from Rose, got to her feet, and held out a hand; Rose hesitated, looking dazed, and then took it and allowed herself to be hauled upright.
 There was the matter of the lantern to be dealt with, but Eddie had recently innovated a particularly ingenious method of scaling the ladder with it swinging festively from her mouth.
 Rose, who seemed very concerned with telling Eddie which materials were and were not flammable, did not approve.

 Once they had alighted safely on the ground, it was just a quick sprint across the lawn to reach the house, skirts flying up behind them as they cast long, ungainly shadows in the lamplight.
-All four floors of the narrow house were lit up from within, the glow spilling out onto the patio as Eddie reached the back
+All four floors of the narrow house were lit up from within, the glow spilling out onto the patio as Eddie reached the back door and flung it open.

 A few steps into the hallway, a small girl with her dark hair gathered on top of her head so that she resembled a very angry pineapple was focusing too determinedly on her task to notice that they had entered.